-Captain Marshman’s executive leadership skills have been honed through increasingly challenging duties.
-He has increased internal accountability by overseeing officer-involved shooting investigations.
+Mike's executive leadership skills were honed through challenging duties, including increasing internal accountability by overseeing officer-involved shooting investigations.
 As the Public Information Officer, he acted as the Bureau’s spokesperson as well as developed the current Communications Unit.
 As Executive Officer for two Assistant Chiefs and as an Acting Assistant Chief, he attained the skills to effectively navigate all the complex nuances of executive leadership impacting the entire Police Bureau.

 The Department of Justice Settlement Agreement was being negotiated when Mike was promoted to the rank of Captain.
 He immediately realized that was an unprecedented opportunity to change the police culture and introduce a fundamentally different way of policing for the City of Portland and its residents, and a fundamentally different way of managing and leading the organization.
 For this reason, he requested assignment as the point person for the Bureau, liaising with the DOJ.
-In this leadership role as Compliance Coordinator, Captain Marshman manages compliance in five core areas: community engagement, training, accountability, behavioral health and data systems.
-Additionally, he oversees policy writing and has co-authored most of the DOJ-related Bureau policies.
+In this leadership role as Compliance Coordinator, Mike managed compliance in five core areas: community engagement, training, accountability, behavioral health and data systems.
+Additionally, he oversaw policy writing and co-authored most of the DOJ-related Bureau policies.

 Mike Marshman - Professional Chronology

 APPOINTED: APRIL 25, 1991